uu-infomcv/labs/lab2/cnn_lab_2.md

 x = GlobalAvgPool2D()(x)
 ```

-Another way of decreasing a tensor to a vector is to use a `Flatten` layer.
+Another way of vectorising inputs is to use a `Flatten` layer.
 In contrast to `GlobalPool`, this operation simply does a transformation of the data meaning that the output is simply all the features stacked to a single vector.
 For example:

 ```
 inputs = Input(shape=(48,48,3))